-EUROMOD notes: given data availability, the 2018 new activation criteria cannot be simulated, and the criteria for the activation are assumed to be always met.
+Given data availability, the 2018 new activation criteria cannot be simulated, and the criteria for the activation are assumed to be always met.

-2.4.4 Earnings-related unemployment allowance (bunct\s)
+2.5.3 Earnings-related unemployment allowance (bunct\s)

 The earnings-related unemployment allowance is a contributory benefit for unemployed persons.
 The contribution to unemployment fund, in fact a membership fee, is voluntary.
 The maximum spell of the earnings-related unemployment allowance is the same as for basic unemployment allowance (see above).